-REQUESTING TO VIEW YOUR

-CHILD'S EDUCATIONAL RECORDS
+REQUESTING TO VIEW YOUR CHILD'S EDUCATIONAL RECORDS

-IDEA 2004 gives you the right to look at all of your child's education records.
+IDEA 2004 gives you the right to look at all of your child's educational records.
+Your child may have a special education file in addition to their regular education file.
 This includes records about his or her identification, evaluation, educational placement, and special education program.
 You also have the right to ask the school to explain and interpret the records for you.
 You may ask the school to give you a copy of your child's records.
 The school may charge you a reasonable fee for making copies.